-Student parking permits may be purchased online with a credit card at www.sjsu.edu/parking

-Parking permits purchased online are typically mailed and delivered within five business days.
-A temporary permit can be printed for purchases made after the semester begins.
+Student parking permits purchased online with a credit card are typically mailed and delivered within five business days.
+Temporary parking permits (for immediate use) are automatically issued for purchases made after the semester has begun.

-Student parking permits sold at the Bursar's Office are payable only with cash, check or money order.
+A limited selection of student parking permits (semester and academic year only) are sold at the Bursar's Office and payable only with cash, check, or money order.